-The decision on when to take Social Security can’t be made in a vacuum.
+Q: Why do I need to factor in my other assets for retirement when doing this analysis?A: The decision on when to take Social Security can’t be made in a vacuum.
 Things like your health, your work situation, taxes, and your current/future financial assets have to be factored in to the decision in order to look at the analysis holistically.

-It’s never too early to start planning for your future.
+Q: When should I have an analysis performed?A: It’s never too early to start planning for your future.
 We’ve found that performing an analysis before you are even eligible for Social Security provides a good framework for a smart decision in the future.
 Typically, we advise clients to consider having this analysis performed at age 55 and later.
 However, we’re happy to perform this analysis upon request for individuals below the age of 55.